benjamincollu/scs-porter/README.md

 ## Issues

-scs-porter depends on the zip-like structure of the .scs file format, however some mods may implement HashFS which renders the method this tool uses ineffective.
+scs-porter depends on the zip-like structure of the .scs file format, however some mods may implement HashFSv2 which renders the method this tool uses ineffective.

 ## Disclaimer